 The theories and assumptions behind rebirthing-breathwork include:

-- Rebirthing provides a direct, replicatable, physical experience of Divine Love through the saturation of the body with prana
+Rebirthing provides a direct, repeatable, physical experience of Divine Love through the saturation of the body with prana

 Rebirthing advocates claim that those practicing rebirthing have experienced

-- Can lead to physical immortality.
-Many rebirthers are immortalists.
+Can lead to physical immortality.
+Many rebirthers are immoralists.

 CRYSTALINKS HOME PAGE